Options to Consider in Living Room/Dining Room/Rec Room:

 * Switched outlet under eve for Christmas lights

-* Switched outlet on 4 corners of house for water fountains and landscape lighting
+* Switched outlet on 4 corners of house for water fountains and landscape

 * Preplumb gas sewer and water for outside grill, wet bar etc.